Friedrich August von Klinkowström: Biography

 There had been a plan under discussion for some time in Vienna to found a school for the sons of the higher nobility.
 But the difficulty was to find the right man, one qualified to undertake the work and carry it out within the provisions of the Austrian School Laws.
-With Klinkowström as its leader, the new foundation was opened in 1818, and enjoyed the personal favour of Emperor Francis I of Austria, the fact that the empress also showed an active interest in it naturally lent additional prestige to the school.
+With Klinkowström as its leader, the new foundation was opened in 1818, and enjoyed the personal favour of Emperor Francis I of Austria.
+The fact that the empress also showed an active interest in it naturally lent additional prestige to the school.

+Death and legacy

 Owing to ill-health and increasing suffering, Klinkowström was obliged in 1834, after sixteen years of personal guidance, to give over the schools to other hands.
 He died six months after this, his wife Friedrike Luise Charlotte von Mengershausen having died before him, in 1821.

 Both of his oldest and youngest sons, Joseph and Max, entered the Jesuit Order, and became renowned preachers.
 The third son, Klemens, the head of the house in Austria, acquired as Imperial and Royal Archivist a literary fame, while the fourth son, Alphons, produced a biography of his father.
 The only daughter Maria joined the Order of Salesians after her father's death.